 Figures updated based on the results from the register of shareholders and the latest communications received.

-The Italian regulations (Article 120 of Consolidated Law on Finance “TUF”) set forth that holdings exceeding 3% of the voting capital of a listed company shall be communicated to both the latter and CONSOB.
-Moreover, under Article 19 of Consolidated Law on Banking "TUB" prior authorisation by the Bank of Italy shall be required for the acquisition of holdings of capital in banks that are either significant or make it possible the exercise of significant influence or confer a share of voting rights or capital equal to at least 10%.
+The Italian regulations (Article 120 of the Consolidated Law on Finance “TUF”) set forth that holdings exceeding 3% of the voting capital of a listed company should be communicated to both that company and CONSOB.
+Moreover, under Article 19 of the Consolidated Law on Banking "TUB", prior authorisation by the Bank of Italy is required for the acquisition of holdings of capital in banks that are either significant or make it possible to exercise significant influence, or confer a share of voting rights or capital equal to at least 10%.

-With resolution dated 9 April 2020, CONSOB confirmed that the additional temporary threshold of 1% above which notification is required pursuant to Article 120 of “TUF”, shall remain in place for three months starting from the entry into force of the resolution and without prejudice to its early revocation.
-Holdings above 1% and below 3% as at the date of entry into force of the resolution shall be disclosed within ten working days of the above-mentioned date.
-The resolution dated 9 April 2020 repealed and replaced the previous resolution of 17 March 2020 which had established the same temporary threshold.
+With its resolution dated 9 April 2020, CONSOB confirmed that the additional temporary threshold of 1%, above which notification is required pursuant to Article 120 of the “TUF”, will remain in place for three months starting from the entry into force of the resolution, and without prejudice to its early revocation.
+Holdings above 1% and below 3%, as at the date of entry into force of the resolution, will be communicated within ten working days of the above-mentioned date.
+The resolution dated 9 April 2020 repealed and replaced the previous resolution of 17 March 2020, which had established that temporary threshold.

-The Italian regulations also set forth notification obligations regarding any agreements among shareholders.
+The Italian regulations also set forth the obligation to disclose any agreements between shareholders.

-Furthermore, Article 120, paragraph 4-bis, of “TUF” sets forth that investors acquiring holdings in listed issuers with Italy as home Member State, that are equal or exceed 10%, or any lower threshold as defined by CONSOB, of the relevant capital are obliged to declare the objectives pursued.
+Furthermore, Article 120, paragraph 4-bis, of the “TUF” sets forth the obligation for investors who acquire holdings in listed issuers with Italy as home Member State, equal to or above 10% of the relevant capital or a lower threshold as defined by CONSOB, to declare the objectives they are pursuing.
 With CONSOB resolution dated 9 April 2020, the relevant threshold for Intesa Sanpaolo was set at 5% of the Bank’s capital, for three months.